 Unconvinced that the ten letters that compose “Mang Inasal” is not bad luck, citing that “Banco de Oro” was doing well in business, Injap managed to persuade his father to lend him capital money.

 It looked like an ominous sign at the beginning when the store’s grill exhaust malfunctioned.
 So instead of serving chicken barbecue, Sia and his employees fried the chicken.
 But instead of losing out customers, the public accepted the sudden change in menu.
-So what was thought as ominous sign was an epiphany of grander things to come.
+So what was thought as an ominous sign was an epiphany of grander things to come.
 In just eight months, Sia repaid the loan he owed from his father.

 After successfully operating the first “Mang Inasal” branch in Iloilo City, more branch openings followed as the public warmly received its barbecue menu.

 Sia’s entrepreneurial spirit has always shown even before he dropped out of university to pursue “Mang Inasal.”
-Gifted with persuasive talents, Sia managed to convince parents of three of his classmates to join him to set up a small hotel named “People’s Hotel.”
+Gifted with persuasive talents, Sia managed to convince the parents of three of his classmates to join him to set up a small hotel named “People’s Hotel.”
 He also established a photo processing shop where he personally worked inside the dark room.

 While his business continued to grow, Injap Sia did not try to keep it his own.
-Long before he sold Mang Inasal to Jollibee, he incorporated the business and granted 30 per cent stake to his brother Ferdinand and 15 per cent to his sister Mariz.
+Long before he sold Mang Inasal to Jollibee, he incorporated the business and granted 30 percent stake to his brother Ferdinand and 15 percent to his sister Mariz.

 “Our parents taught us to love each other,” he says.

-In 2010, Jollibee Foods Corp. acquired 70 per cent of Mang Inasal for P3 billion, adding to JFC’s portfolio of food companies such as Chowking, Red Ribbon, Greenwich and Delifrance.
+In 2010, Jollibee Foods Corp. acquired 70 percent of Mang Inasal for P3 billion, adding to JFC’s portfolio of food companies such as Chowking, Red Ribbon, Greenwich, and Delifrance.
 The cash windfall he received was used to invest across healthcare and banking sectors.

 The relationship between Sia and Jollibee’s Tony Tan Caktiong wasn’t just about Mang Inasal.
-The duo saw the growth potential for property business sector in the Philippines so in 2012 they established DoubleDragon Properties Corp. — Sia and Caktiong were both born in the year of the dragon 24 years apart — which aims to gather one million square meters of leasable space and develop 100 CityMalls branches by 2020.
+The duo saw the growth potential for the property business sector in the Philippines so in 2012 they established DoubleDragon Properties Corp. — Sia and Caktiong were both born in the year of the dragon 24 years apart — which aims to gather one million square meters of leasable space and develop 100 CityMalls branches by 2020.

-Always looking after those who were with him from the start — Sia made sure they’re part of his success story.
+Always looking after those who were with him from the start — Sia made sure they were part of his success story.
 For instance, his personal driver Judy Yadao, used to work for a car rental company and often pick up Sia from the airport and took him around Metro Manila looking for locations to set up Mang Inasal branches.

 At 33, Injap became a billionaire and at 39, he ranked 17th richest — and the youngest — in the Forbes Magazine’s list of 50 richest Filipinos whose net worth is around P58 billion.

-He adds, “Business is a total package of imagination, execution and the ability to repel distraction.”
+He adds, “Business is a total package of imagination, execution, and the ability to repel distraction.”

 Despite being on a lofty position with billions under his bank account, Injap Sia continues to live a simple life.
-He maintains only four pairs of shoes, four suits, and still counts Mang Inasal as his favorite comfort.
+He maintains only four pairs of shoes, and four suits, and still counts Mang Inasal as his favorite comfort.

 “I eat it at least twice a month.
-I also like home-cooked food like adobo and grilled bangus,” Injap Sia said.
+I also like home-cooked food like adobo and grilled Bangus,” Injap Sia said.

-Injap Sia’s success has a deeper meaning in him.
+Injap Sia’s success has a deeper meaning for him.
 The well-mannered young billionaire readily acknowledged God’s hand in the success of his businesses, in his role as a channel of uplifting life of others by establishing businesses that generate long-term livelihood for thousands of Filipinos.

 “All the time, everything I do, major or minor, is aligned to creating responsible businesses that will last very long,” Injap concludes.

-In his recently-released book Life Principles, Sia shares readers an insight of valuable lessons he learned during his entrepreneurial journey, and allowed him to dream big even while keeping himself grounded.
-His advice: Believe in yourself, go after your dreams, and even if you suffer from rejection, hold fast and be tenacious.
+In his recently-released book Life Principles, Sia shares with readers an insight of valuable lessons he learned during his entrepreneurial journey, and allowed him to dream big even while keeping himself grounded.
+His advice: Belief in yourself, go after your dreams, and even if you suffer from rejection, hold fast and be tenacious.